 In cultivated tree-rich landscapes such as that pictured above, nesting species include: Common and Long-legged Buzzard, Kestrel, Hooded Crow, Woodchat Shrike, Sardinian, Subalpine and Orphean Warbler, Cirl Bunting, the finches (Chaffinch only in the higher regions), Great Tit, Stonechat and the rare Olivaceous Warbler.

-Open macchia and shrubs attract Black-headed Buntings, Stonechats, Subalpine Warblers and the rarer Orphean Warbler.
+Open macchia and shrubs are inhabited by Black-headed Buntings, Stonechats, Subalpine Warblers and the rarer Orphean Warbler.
 Furthermore Sardinian Warbler, Greenfinch, Goldfinch, Linnet, Great Tit, Cirl Bunting, Kestrel, Common Buzzard, Turtle Dove and Nightjar can be found.

-On these dry cultivated plains nest Crested Lark, Corn Bunting, Cirl Bunting, Linnet, Goldfinch, Greenfinch, Black-eared Wheatear and Woodchat Shrike.
+On dry cultivated plains live Crested Lark, Corn Bunting, Cirl Bunting, Linnet, Goldfinch, Greenfinch, Black-eared Wheatear and Woodchat Shrike.